alesti/heatmapstuff/README.md

 >
 > I had some similar cases years ago, one in [train with wifi](https://www.facebook.com/photo.php?fbid=1347765448587142&set=pb.100000610990660.-2207520000..&type=3) and
-> one as we moved into a new flat - we ware able to hack a [ingress portal](https://ingress.com/) located just
+> one as we moved into a new flat - we have been able to hack a [ingress portal](https://ingress.com/) located just
-> in front of the old flat, if we where connected to the (same) wifi hardware in the new flat.
+> in front of the old flat, if we have been connected to the (same) wifi hardware in the new flat.
 >
 >I consider that this is a known problem to google, but they dont care.